Ashish1304/qualifinds/README.md

 3. execute "docker-compose up -d"

-Use mongodb compass to connect to mongodb and add data to the collections (connections string : mongodb://root:root@localhost:27017 ) the password can be changed in the .env file
+Use mongodb compass to connect to mongodb and add data to the collections (connections string : mongodb://root:root@localhost:27017 )
+The password can be changed in the .env file.

 A sample file is also attached to upload to mongo db

 After the data is loaded in mongodb, we can see the change in the elastic search by putting "http://localhost:9200/_cat/indices?v" in the browser